fredhutchio/tfcb/course_syllabus.md

 At the end of the course, the following learning objectives will be met:

 1. The student will understand the concept of tidy data as a required step for many computational analyses.
 The student will be able to use Python and R programming languages to transform unstructured biological data into a tidy format.
 2. Students will be able to transform raw data into various summary statistics for testing specific biological hypotheses.
-They will be able to graphically present their analyses using data visualization libraries such as Seaborn and GGplot.
+They will be able to graphically present their analyses using data visualization libraries such as Seaborn and ggplot2.
 3. The student will feel comfortable using the UNIX command line for accomplishing common computational tasks such as connecting to remote servers, installing new software from source, and batch and parallel processing of multiple data sets.
 4. The student will be able to apply best practices for reproducible computational research including version control, code documentation, and project organization.
 5. Students will be able to combine the above skills for performing integrative, multistep analyses of publicly available data such as high throughput sequencing data and genomic annotations.